VVill-ga/vvill.dev/content/projects/website.md

 few more posts to play around with so I can decide on what types of filters matter most to me.

+### Post Information / Table of Contents

+I like it when articles have a table of contents on the side and you can skip right to the part that you care about.
+I also think it might be useful to have a specific place to put other metadata about the post.
+I have yet to implement it, but I can see having a section on the right, about 20% of the screen on desktop, containing the title, post date, tags, specific credits and links, and a linked table of contents for starters.
+On mobile, it would likely be a dropdown from the right side of the top bar.
+I'd also like to add a progress bar at the bottom of the top bar.

 ### Dynamically Load Posts

 I am a big fan of the up and coming HTMX, and I can already see a critical space for it on my website.
 Currently, the index.html page loads in the description and image for every single post, but as I keep making and writing, that's going to be a big network request!
-Blatent violations of Design Principle 1, 2, and 3!
+Blatant violations of Design Principle 1, 2, and 3!
 \
 \
 [HTMX](https://htmx.org) will solve these issues, and will be very fun to learn!